A world heritage beech forest in Nikaho City.

 Northern Japan is well known for its vast mountains and expansive forests that surround them.
 Among our favorite is the expansive world heritage beech forest of Nakajimadai at the base of Mt.
 Chokai in Nikaho City.

-Nakajimadai actually lies in Akita Prefecture just 30 minutes passed the border of Yamagata Prefecture.
-It is on the Northern side of Mt.
-Chokai that is covered in a huge beech forest that is part of a the Mt.
+Nakajimadai lies in Akita Prefecture just 30 minutes passed the border of Yamagata Prefecture.
+It is on the northern side of Mt.
+Chokai that is covered in a huge beech forest that is part of the Mt.
 Chokai Geo Park.

 At the start of the trail there is a large parking lot with bathrooms and a small information center that features a small gallery showcasing the beauty of this forest throughout the seasons.